ropensci-archive/roweb2/content/blog/2019-02-01-software-peer-review-news.md

 * [One about our guidelines and tips for package development](https://ropensci.github.io/dev_guide/building.html), useful to read for any package developer.

-* [one about the Software Peer Review system itself](https://ropensci.github.io/dev_guide/softwarereviewintro.html), including guidance for the different actors of the system.
+* [One about the Software Peer Review system itself](https://ropensci.github.io/dev_guide/softwarereviewintro.html), including guidance for the different actors of the system.

 * [one about package maintenance](https://ropensci.github.io/dev_guide/collaboration.html), including a chapter about changing stuff in your package, one about GitHub grooming...
 This section too can be useful for any package developer.